glvckoma/jam-plugins/plugins/buddyListLogger/readme.md

 ## Usage

 1. Install the plugin by placing the `buddyListLogger` folder in the `plugins` directory of your Jam installation.
+   1a.
+You will move the buddyListLogger folder inside of (C:\Users\*your name*\AppData\Local\Programs\jam\plugins) if you are using the .exe to run jam.
 2. The plugin will automatically start logging buddy usernames to `data/buddy_list_log.txt`.
 3. Use the `!buddylog` command in the Jam console to toggle the logging on or off.
     *   `!buddylog on` or `!buddylog enable`: Enables buddy list logging.